Let’s look at the picture of this child.

 What comes to mind?

-One has a typical body and the other has an atypical body or a body that has a disability.
+One has a typical body and the other has a body with a disability.

-It is easy to be enamored by a cute child and the appearance of perfection.
+It is easy to be enamored by a cute child and the appearance of beauty and perfection.

 When we meet a person with disability, we may experience different emotions.